pohann/DSCI553/README.md

 This repository stores all my submitted answers for HWs.

-Note that for each assignment, a maximum of 0.7 bonus point could be earn by submitting Scala point.
+Note that for each assignment, a maximum of 0.7 bonus point could be earn by submitting Scala implementations.

 On the other hand for competition project, any RMSE score lower than 0.98 would get full 8 points.
 The top six students in the class would earn extra points on top of that.